Jormq1999/FST_SECURITY_IP_AGENT/CSME_Overview.md

 ---

 Created for the FST Security IP Agent workspace.
 If you want more detailed tables, diagrams, or register-level examples for any block (Gasket, OCS, HECI), tell me which block and I will expand it.

+## Getting more information

+If you need deeper or more specific details (for example, register maps, code-signing policy, or design rationale), you can request them from the agent by including the tag `@ask_codesign` in your message.
+The agent will respond with targeted information about code signing, verification steps, and how CSME components (such as the Gasket and OCS) participate in secure boot and firmware authentication.

+Note: some internal or sensitive details may be restricted; when that happens the agent will provide the highest-level allowed information and suggest steps to obtain privileged documentation.